-Question Answer Mark Number Indicative content 4 5 (b) AO2 Answers which think that all Christians should accept the use of contraception are likely to use such reasons as: • it allows a couple to plan when they have children • it can protect the health of the couple 4 God gave free will for people to make such decisions Answers which do not think that all Christians should accept the use of contraception are likely to use such reasons as: it interferes with God's plans for a couple some biblical teachings are against it only God should decide when life is created Other approaches are possible and must be marked according to the levels.
+Question Number Answer Mark 5 (b) AO2 Indicative content Answers which think that all Sikhs should accept the use of contraception are likely to use such reasons as: it allows a couple to plan when they have children it can protect the health of the woman if pregnancy could be dangerous for her it may prevent the spread of disease Answers which do not think that all Sikhs should accept the use of contraception are likely to use such reasons as: it interferes with God's plans for a couple it may encourage promiscuity God gave free will for people to make such decisions 4 Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: • one brief reason (e.g. some biblical teachings are against it) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. some biblical teachings are against it, the book of Genesis says 'be fruitful and multiply') 2 marks For a personal response with: • two reasons with one developed For a personal response with: 3 marks two developed reasons 4 marks
+Award marks as follows: For a personal response with: • one brief reason (e.g. it may prevent the spread of disease) 1 mark For a personal response with: • two brief reasons • or one developed reason (e.g.it may prevent the spread of disease, for example, the HIV virus) 2 marks For a personal response with: two reasons with one developed For a personal response with: two developed reasons 4 marks